- State Program Manager:Ryan Parker

-For information on how to volunteer with FoodCorps in Maine, please contact Michelle.
+For more information on getting involved with FoodCorps in Maine, please contact Ryan.

 Why Serve in Maine?

 Maine is much more than lobster and blueberries (although it’s no small feat to produce over 90% of the nation’s supply of lobsters and blueberries).
 With more coastline than California, over 3,000 islands, 17 million acres of forest, and the mile high Mt.
 Katahdin, it’s easy to find your niche in Maine.